NetBrainAPI/NetBrain-REST-API-R11/REST APIs Documentation/Device Group Management/Get Device Group API.md

 # Device API Design

 ## ***GET*** /V1/CMDB/DeviceGroups
-Call this API to get device groups information.
+This API is used to get device groups information. <br>
+Calling this API returns `id` of each devices.
+These `id` can be used as `deviceGroupID` as a crucial parameter used to call other APIs such as [Get Devices of Group](https://github.com/NetBrainAPI/NetBrain-REST-API-R12.1/blob/main/REST%20APIs%20Documentation/Device%20Group%20Management/Get%20Devices%20of%20Group.md), [Add Devices to Group](https://github.com/NetBrainAPI/NetBrain-REST-API-R12.1/blob/main/REST%20APIs%20Documentation/Device%20Group%20Management/Add%20Devices%20to%20Group.md), [Delete Devices from Group](https://github.com/NetBrainAPI/NetBrain-REST-API-R12.1/blob/main/REST%20APIs%20Documentation/Device%20Group%20Management/Delete%20Devices%20from%20Group.md), etc.
 ## Detail Information

 > **Title** : Get Device Groups API<br>